sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 The `manysearch` command finds overlaps between one or more query genomes, and one or more subject genomes.

-`manysearch` takes two file lists as input, and outputs a CSV
+`manysearch` takes two file lists as input, and outputs a CSV:
 ```
 sourmash scripts manysearch query-list.txt podar-ref-list.txt -o results.csv
 ```